equinixmetal-archive/docs-packet-legacy/guides/elastic-block-storage.md

 ### Attach / Detach Scripts

 As Packet does not have an agent running on any client-server or remote access to client machines, you need to run the final attach of the iSCSI volume to your server on your own.
 Packet provides a block storage management script to make this process easy.
-You can access the attach script via Github here.
+You can access the attach (detach as well) script via Github [here](https://github.com/packethost/packet-block-storage).

 In order to complete the attachment process, you will need to run the following on the device's CLI: